 Despite all of the support we have, farming can still feel hectic.
 Winter is barely over and we’ve got calving coming up very, very soon.
 Maybe things will start to slow down for us next winter.
 We aren’t holding our breath for that, but even with the pace of life and work, we’re happy up on our ridgetop, building something completely new that will not only help to secure our fair share of grain income but will benefit other organic farmers in the area as well.

 About this series: The National Young Farmers Coalition and King Arthur Flour present Heart and Grain, a new blog and film series profiling three pioneering young grain farmers.
-While all farmers face challenges, the high start-up costs associated with grain farming can make it an especially difficult field to enter for young and beginning farmers.
+While all farmers face challenges, the high start-up costs associated with grain farming can make it an especially difficult field to enter for new and young farmers.
 Learn more about the series here.

 About our series sponsor: Farmers are at the heart of baking.
 That’s why King Arthur Flour proudly supports the National Young Farmers Coalition and its mission of empowering the next generation of grain growers.
 As America’s appetite for sustainable food increases, King Arthur Flour is dedicated to helping farms grow with demand and strengthening people’s connection to real food.